-Recommended: 60% in English 20-1
+Recommended: 60% in English 20-1 Prerequisite: 50% in English 20-1

 In addition to building upon and enriching those skills and concepts developed in English 10-1 and 20-1, an English 30-1 student learns to clearly present their point of view in a literary essay; to understand and evaluate literary techniques; to distinguish life from literature; and to develop mature interpretive skills.
 English 30-1 requires the completion of the provincial diploma examination.